 Ask yourself: “Why is this resolution important to me?
 How will it benefit me or those around me?”
 If you can answer these questions, you’ll feel positive when working toward your goal, because you’ll envision the good that will come out of it.
 Intrinsic motivation is a powerful secret to keeping your New Year’s resolution.

 2. Look at your resolutions every day

-Many distractions in daily life can make you forget your goals.
-Write down your resolutions and post them in a place you’ll see them every day.
-This simple action will keep you on track and focused on the bigger picture, and it will help you prioritize your daily to-dos.
+Many of life’s daily distractions can make you forget your goals.
+Write down your resolutions and post them in a place where you can see them daily.
+This simple action will keep you on track and focused on the bigger picture, and it will help you prioritize daily to-dos.

 3. Plan: Make time and break it down

-Amidst your busy schedule and the barrage of distractions, if you don’t plan ahead, you may never be able to secure enough time for your goals.
-You can make time by scheduling a regular early morning routine or setting aside time every Sunday to dedicate to your goals.
+Amidst a busy schedule and the barrage of distractions, if you don’t plan ahead, you may never be able to secure enough time for your goals.
+Schedule a regular early morning routine or set aside time every Sunday to dedicate to your goals.